francirp/ruby-witchhunt/README.md

 ## Phases

-Currently, there are three types of phases: FirstNight, Day, and Night.
+Currently, there are three types of phases:
+  - FirstNight
+  - Day
+  - Night

 Each phase has steps.

-For example, on the first night of the game, an apprentice must decide to become a Grave Digger or a Priest.
-Then the witches must wake up and identify each other.
-We refer to both of these as steps.
+For example, on the first night of the game, an apprentice must decide to become a Grave Digger or a Priest (classes/step/apprentice_step.rb).
+Then the witches must wake up and identify each other (classes/step/wake_up_witches_step.rb).

 ## Steps